cyberphone/es6-bigint-json-support/README.md

 - Changing default serialization to use JSON Number would give unexpected/unwanted results
 - _Widely deployed_ systems using custom `BigInt` serialization (base64/hex), also including
 current IETF & W3C standards defining JSON structures holding `BigInt` objects
-- TC39's dismissal of the scheme used for `Date`
+- TC39's dismissal of the serialization scheme used for `Date`
-- Vvailability of a `BigInt.prototype.toJSON()` option which greatly simplifies customized serialization
+- Availability of a `BigInt.prototype.toJSON()` option which greatly simplifies customized serialization

 # 2 RFC Mode